11 Scenario shocks

 11.1 Overview

 ems_scenario_shock() is an intertemporal shock type that specifies heterogeneous shocks at the tuple level as absolute values.
 Inputs must cover all pre-aggregation tuples and span the full extent of the variable — no partial variable scenario shocks are permitted.
-Values are aggregated according to the set mappings in ems_data() and then converted to percentage changes internally, making scenario shocks portable across different model aggregations.
+Values must be in the same units as the underlying database coefficient and are aggregated according to the set mappings in ems_data() and then converted to percentage changes internally, making scenario shocks portable across different model aggregations.

 11.2 Using scenario shocks